ahmetcanozcan/glevn/README.md

 ---

 Glevn require a environment file named `.env` in root directory of your project.
-That file path and name can be changed(Also using json file supported).
+That file path and name can be changed(Also using json files supported).

 ### Example .env file